mattparker/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 #### Add from a Built-in List

 - Lamplight contains a number of built-in sets of options.
 To see what is there, click on the 'add from built-in list' button.
 They include yes/no; some demographic options such as ethnicity, gender, religion and language; number lists; days and months.
 If you would like to use any of these lists as options for your field, click on the circle next to the appropriate one then click 'add'.
+- Once they've been added to a field they behave like any other options, and you can edit them and add more if needed.

 ![Built-in List Options](16.7.2h.png)